Ssshhh, garden is sleeping… what else can you do in January?

 Winter Watering

 - Snow fall has been poor this season thus far.
 So some concern now with the warm days and the dry spells with no moisture.
 It will take a toll on trees, shrubs, and any newly planted perennials.
-Get winter watering now and if this dry spell goes on for about 4-5 weeks, winter water some more.
+Begin winter watering now and if this dry spell goes on for about 4-5 weeks, winter water some more.
 Winter Watering Info

 Protection and Maintenance

-- Take a walk through your garden and look at your flower beds.
-Replace mulch that has blown or washed away.
+- Take a walk through your garden and evaluate your flower beds.
+What is working?
+What is not working?

-- Spread holiday greenery over perennials to provide a little extra insulation.
+- Spread old holiday greenery over perennials to provide a little extra insulation.
 It may also provide warmth and shelter for birds.

 - Winter is an excellent time to have a troublesome or dangerous tree removed from your property.
 With no foliage to cloud their work, many arborists will cut down trees that have to go at this time of year.